satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 to either publish, reject or request revisions of the article.
-After publication, problems such as fraud or mistakes are addressed via retraction after disclosure or exposure by countering articles or letters to the editor.
+After publication, problems such as fraud or mistakes are addressed via retraction after disclosure or exposure by countering articles or letters to the editor (e.g. cite Chung xxx).
 Through the review process and the scientific community's history of policing itself, science is thought to have a self-correcting character.
-However, with the ever-increasing deluge of articles of variable quality, the difficulty for individual reviewers to review the increasingly complex and multidisciplinary content of articles, and the use of journal impact factors as proxies for evaluations of individual articles, the integrity of the review process, and indeed of science, suffers.
+However, with the difficulty for individual reviewers to review the increasing number and complexity of articles, and the use of journal impact factors as proxies for evaluations of individual articles, the integrity of the review process, and indeed of science, suffers.
+Another danger to the review process, and to scientific articles themselves, is that they are not keeping pace with the dramatic advances in computing resources by which results are obtained and advances in media by which results are disseminated.

 For the review process to continue to play a critical role in science, there are a number of problems that need to be addressed, five of which we list below.
+While there

 To address these problems, in the following section we propose an open evaluation system for scientific publishing that draws on the ideas, experience, and technologies recently developed to support code review in open source software projects.

 1. \*\*Reviewers are expected to have comprehensive expertise.\*\*